UtahRETC/JavaProgrammer1Class2017/classes/outline.md

 ### Outline

 - Leftovers:
-  - **The following book sections are not included in any of the weeks below**:
+  - **The following book sections are not included in any of the classes below**:
     - Passing data among methods (ch.
 4, page 188)
     - Encapsulating data and immutable classes (ch.
 4, page 205, 207)

-- Week 1:
+- Class 1:
   - Hello, World
   - Input and output
   - Reading compiler output